-Smart Transfer Consolidation
+Smart Transfer and Refund Consolidation

 Two synced banks see the same transfer twice — once as a debit, once as a credit.
 Without consolidation, your spending doubles.
 Budgie matches the pair using amount, time window, and the counter-IBAN stored on each leg.